tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_status_codes.md

 Status codes don't appear in the response body.
 They appear in the response header, which you might not see by default.

-Remember when we submitted the curl call back in [an earlier lesson](docapis_make_curl_call.html)?
-To get the response header, we need to add `--include` or `-i` to the curl request.
-If we want *only the response header returned*, we capitalize it: `-I`.
+Remember when you submitted the curl call back in [an earlier lesson](docapis_make_curl_call.html)?
+To get the response header, you needed to add `--include` or `-i` to the curl request.
+If you want *only the response header returned*, capitalize the `-I`, like this:

 ```
 curl -I -X GET "http://api.openweathermap.org/data/2.5/weather?zip=95050%2Cus&appid=fd4698c940c6d1da602a70ac34f0b147&units=imperial"